Maneater or Penny-Pincher?:

 by Isabelle Schwartz, Women’s Studies

 Abstract: In a society where female subjugation is the goal of patriarchy past and present, the deep connection between physical beauty and perceived chance of survival is no accident.
 Particularly with the rise of social media, girls and women are inundated with relentless messaging pressuring them to be more beautiful and urging that this is the clearest path to personal liberation.
 In this piece, I examine the intersection of patriarchy and capitalism which curates, distributes, and perpetuates these harmful ideologies.
-Through this, I explore how the two oppression structures plant insecurities and unrealistic standards in order to continually sell myths as facts, and retain power in the social status quo.
+Through this, I explore how the two oppressive structures plant insecurities and unrealistic standards in order to continually sell myths as facts, and retain power in the social status quo.
 With extensive analysis, I delve into many key facets defining the modern culture of pursuing beauty, such as the phenomena of influencers, Blackfishing, mass-consumerism, and subliminal associations of achieving physical attractiveness with securing situational salvation.
 In this research, I additionally incorporate and examine bell hooks’ theories on Sisterhood, utilizing her insight as a guide for presenting a solution to the capitalist and patriarchal manipulation of female beauty as a means of self-enforcing oppression.
 This piece identifies the problem, dissects the dynamics upholding it, and then ties in outside theories to present a possible solution.

 feminism, patriarchy, capitalism, mass-consumerism, sisterhood, beauty